jan-van-bergen/GPU-Raytracer/README.md

 ### GPU implementation
 The Pathtracer was implemented on the GPU using Cuda.
 A wavefront approach is used where separate kernels are invoked to the perform separate stages of Pathtracing.
-The implementation supports basic triangle intersection, BVH traversal using a high-quality SBVH, three types of materials/BRDFS (diffuse, dielectrics, and glossy (Beckmann))
+The implementation supports basic triangle intersection, BVH traversal using a high-quality SBVH, three types of materials/BRDFS (diffuse, dielectrics, and glossy (Beckmann)).

-Rays are generated with coherence in mind
+The different types of materials are implemented in different kernels.

+Rays are generated with coherence in mind.
+Instead of simply assigning each consecutive thread a consecutive pixel index in the frame buffer, every 32 threads (size of a warp) gets assigned an 8x4 block of pixels.
+This increases coherence for primary Rays, which slightly improves frame times.

 ### Importance Sampling
 Various forms of importance sampling were implemented.